trolldbois/python-haystack/README.md

 python-haystack is an heap analysis framework, focused on classic C structure matching.

+The first function/API is the SEARCH function.
-The first class of algorithms gives the ability to search for known record in a live process's memory, or in a memory dump.
+ - It gives the ability to search for known record types in a process memory dump (or live process's memory)

 **alpha-stage**
+The second function/API is the REVERSE function.
-The second class of algorithms aims at giving a reverse engineering look at a memory dump, focusing on reconstruction, classification of classic C structures from memory.
+ - It aims at giving a reverse engineering look at a memory dump, focusing on reconstruction, classification of classic C structures from memory.
 Heap analysis.
 Dynamic types definition.